- Location: Remote, Preference for West Coast (3 month contract)

 - Scripting: Solving technical scripting issues in our stories that the machines haven’t figured out how to catch yet.

-- QA: Logging issues experienced by both players and writers on our platform.
+- Production/QA: Logging issues experienced by both players and writers on our platform.
 Filing effective tickets that accurate replicate problems so our developers can solve problems efficiently.
+Updating our dashboards with the latest progress on each project.

 - Research: Doing deep dives into media companies, competitor products, writer hangouts, etc to surface useful information to the rest of the team.